ghleprogramer/cs50-final-project/README.md

 What first pulled me to fractals was the amazing complex details and shapes in fractal images from https://prettymathpics.com/.
-And after watching the pictures for a while, I read the article about fractals they have on the site, explaining what fractals are and some properties of them, and a simple explanation for the mandelbrot fractal.
+And after watching the pictures for a while, I read the article about fractals they have on the site, explaining what fractals are and some properties of them, and a simple explanation for the Mandelbrot fractal.
-After that, I found myself in Sprott's Fractal Gallery https://sprott.physics.wisc.edu/FRACTALS.HTM seeing and learning about all different types of wired and natural fractals, and from there I was set on creating my own.
-After that, I kept finding more and more sites that host fractal galleries or write about fractal equations, the one that stands out most for me was https://theory.org/ with there section about the burning ship fractal.
+After that, I found myself in Sprott's Fractal Gallery: https://sprott.physics.wisc.edu/FRACTALS.HTM seeing and learning about all different types of wired and natural fractals, and from there I was set on creating my own.
+After that, I kept finding more and more sites that host fractal galleries or write about fractal equations, the one that stands out most for me, was https://theory.org/ with there section about the burning ship fractal.

 ### Standard Library
 While writing this project, I had to learn some standard C library functions.